Why one building in Providence has its own ‘unique’ ZIP code

 The White House has a unique ZIP code (25000), as does LaGuardia Airport in New York City (11371) and the IRS in Holtsville, New York (00501).
 The JW Westcott II, a 45-foot contract boat that delivers mail to passing ships on the Detroit River, has its own unique ZIP code in Michigan (48222) — the only floating ZIP code in the United States.

-The generic 12345 ZIP code often included on children’s letters to Santa Clause in the North Pole is technically assigned to General Electric in Schenectady, New York.
+The generic 12345 ZIP code often included on children’s letters to Santa Claus in the North Pole is technically assigned to General Electric in Schenectady, New York.

 “Over the years, many, many Santa letters have been sorted to that ZIP code and secret Santa responses have been provided by the elves among the GE retirees,” Marion quipped.